Education (Sec: HSS), BA

 A double degree in arts and education from the University of Sydney features units of study often found only in postgraduate programs.
 These include: special education, international education, education and ICT, and the professional knowledge of teaching.
 The program also has a fifth-year option that allows students to undertake a third teaching method in Teaching English as a Second Language; teaching English internationally; or cultural diversity.

-School observation and practice teaching are major, integral components of the professional experiences in all education and teaching programs at the Faculty of Education and Social Work.
+School observation and practice teaching are major, integral components of the professional experiences in all education and teaching programs at the Sydney School of Education and Social Work.

 Practicums and internships – which are offered in partnership with participating schools – are designed to augment University coursework and provide student teachers with opportunities to develop their teaching skills and professional understanding.
 The combined degree program features 20 days' professional experience in Year 3; 25 days' in Year 4; and 30 days' in Year 5.